Be an Advocate

 How much does it cost?

-Thanks to our generous donors, there is no cost to apply, and the program will cover your travel, room and meals for the BJC Fellows Seminar at Colonial Williamsburg.
+Thanks to our generous donors, there is no cost to apply, and the program will cover your travel, room and meals for the BJC Fellows Seminar.

 Who are the BJC Fellows?

 BJC Fellows are people from various professions and disciplines including academics, engineers, faith leaders, law students, librarians, parents, professors, public school educators, seminarians, and more.
-You can read about our 2024 class of BJC Fellows here and watch a video featuring our 2023 class here.
+They have a range of religious affiliations, and some are nonreligious.

 What is the role of the BJC Fellows?